OisinMoran/ShortestSearch/README.md

 **Note:** Google's search results are location dependent, therefore:
 * For a given URL, the shortest phrase will not necessarily be the same for everyone
 * A given phrase may not return the intended URL as the first search result for everyone

+## To Do:
+[ ] Give more weight to words that appear in the title of a page [ ] Give less weight to words that appear in links on the page